Alisa1195/Searching-for-latent-viruses-in-human-whole-genome-sequencing-data/README.md

 ## Methods (Юра, проверь, всё ли верно)
 #### Searching for viral reads in WGS data
-The [bash-script](https://github.com/Alisa1195/Searching-for-latent-viruses-in-human-whole-genome-sequencing-data/blob/master/scripts/processing_script_v6_with_comments.sh) was written in order to extract reads from alignment files (samtools), identify the viral reads using Kraken2 (works with RefSeq database), parse report files to get information about viral representation and count viral load (awk, grep, sed, etc).
+The [bash-script](https://github.com/Alisa1195/Searching-for-latent-viruses-in-human-whole-genome-sequencing-data/blob/master/scripts/processing_script_v6_with_comments.sh) was written in order to extract reads unmapped to GRCh38 from alignment files (samtools), identify the viral reads using Kraken2 (used RefSeq database containing complete genomes for the bacterial, archaeal, and viral domains, along with the human genome and a collection of known vectors (UniVec_Core)), parse report files to get information about viral representation and count viral load (awk, grep, sed, etc).

 #### GWAS
 For performing the GWAS viral data should be represented this way: